 A few favourites of mine

-I’d like to conclude this tribute by presenting you a top 10 of my most favourite Jean Simmons’s films.
+I’d like to conclude this tribute by presenting you this top 10 of my most favourite Jean Simmons’s films.
 Of course, these are not the only film of hers I like!

 1- Give Us the Moon (Val Guest, 1944)